Originally posted April 24th 2019, Updated April 28th 2021.

 “Thimerosal is a mercury-based preservative that has been used for decades in the United States in multi-dose vials (vials containing more than one dose) of medicines and vaccines.
 There is no evidence of harm caused by the low doses of thimerosal in vaccines, except for minor reactions like redness and swelling at the injection site.
 However, in July 1999, the Public Health Service agencies, the American Academy of Pediatrics, and vaccine manufacturers agreed that thimerosal should be reduced or eliminated in vaccines as a precautionary measure.”
 Source: CDC

-The above summary from the CDC nicely summarizes why thimerosal is used and why a decision was taken to remove thimerosal from vaccines, particularly those vaccines administered to children.
+The above summary from the CDC nicely summarizes why thimerosal is used and why a decision was made to remove thimerosal from vaccines, particularly those vaccines administered to children.
 However, in order to understand why those choices were made as well as the impact of those choices, one needs to consider the historical context.

 Fact: Measles, mumps, and rubella (MMR), Varicella (chickenpox), inactivated polio (IPV), and pneumococcal conjugate vaccines do not and never did contain thimerosal.

-At the time when this precautionary directive was given, the US was also investigating sources of mercury in food and drugs.
+At the time when this precautionary directive was issued, the US was also investigating sources of mercury in food and drugs.
 In particular, methylmercury was identified as a trace-element heavy metal which can cross the blood brain barrier and which causes debilitating developmental defects.
 Thimerosal, which contains by weight 50% of a different mercury compound, ethylmercury, was also being scrutinized.

 Part of the reason for this scrutiny, and the later issuance of a precautionary directive, was because the long term developmental effects of ethylmercury were unknown.
 Again, scientists responded with research studies and data!